shikokuchuo/secretbase/README.md

 The SHA-3 Secure Hash Standard was published by the National Institute of Standards and Technology (NIST) in 2015 at [doi:10.6028/NIST.FIPS.202](https://dx.doi.org/10.6028/NIST.FIPS.202).
+SHA-3 is based on the Keccak algorithm, designed by G. Bertoni, J.
+Daemen, M. Peeters and G. Van Assche.
 The SHA-256 Secure Hash Standard was published by NIST in 2002 at
 <https://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf>.
 The
 SipHash family of pseudo-random functions by Jean-Philippe Aumasson and Daniel J. Bernstein was published in 2012 at
 <https://ia.cr/2012/351>.<sup>\[1\]</sup>

-The SHA-256 and SHA-3 implementations are based on those by the ‘Mbed TLS’ Trusted Firmware Project at
+The SHA-256, SHA-3 and Keccak implementations are based on those by the ‘Mbed TLS’ Trusted Firmware Project at
 <https://www.trustedfirmware.org/projects/mbed-tls>.
 The SipHash
 implementation is based on that of Daniele Nicolodi, David Rheinsberg and Tom Gundersen at <https://github.com/c-util/c-siphash>, which is in